How much do we know about turkey vision?

 Turkeys seeing in color also creates another problem.
 Won't my blaze orange stick out like a sore thumb?

 It's possible, but many prey animals focus more on patterns than color.
 Vision is a complex system, and eye structure only makes up half of it.
 The way the brain translates those signals makes a huge difference.

-A turkey doesn’t necessarily see a spot of orange and think “Aha!
-That’s a vest on a hunter!” (even if it feels like that sometimes) especially if they see other things in nature that are orange that they don’t see as a threat, like tiger lilies or fall foliage.
+A turkey doesn't necessarily see a spot of orange and think "Aha!
+There's a bunch of turkey hunters!" (even if it feels like that sometimes) especially if they see other things in nature that are orange that they don't see as a threat, like tiger lilies or fall foliage.